International Journal of Structured Assocoation Technique No.5 pp.19-33

 As the Emotive Cognitive Behavioral Therapy described in Table 2 shows, the method employed in SAT Therapy first changes "the way you feel" and then "the way you think" and "the way you behave" by suppressing the excitability of the amygdala using surrogate facial images.
 By changing "the way you feel," SAT Therapy helps you to restore your capacity to think, judge and behave adaptively, thereby enabling you to set problem-solving behavioral goals you will actually be able to realize.

-Fig 6.
-Frontal cortex hijacked by the excitability of the amygdala and the brain in which the latter has been suppressed as well as the activities of the frontal cortex strengthened with surrogate images
+the latter has been suppressed as well as the activities of the frontal cortex strengthened with surrogate images

 Q1.
 Select from the SAT Emotions Table the emotions closest to the source of your stress (anxiety, anger, sadness) and the inner voice you hear, and write down your selections below.
 When you cry out that inner voice several times or when you close your eyes and recall the worst scene that comes to mind regarding the stressor you chose, in which part of the body do you feel the stress - head, neck, shoulder, back, chest, arm, hand, stomach, hip, leg, etc.?
 What would you say is the level of stress caused by the bodily discomfort (0% - 100%)?